Roman-Supernova-PIT/package-template/docs/minimal.rst

 Assuming that you are planning to make your package open source, the most important file you will need to add to your package is an open source license.
 Many packages in the scientific Python ecosystem use the `3-clause BSD license
-<https://opensource.org/licenses/BSD-3-Clause>`_ and we recommend following
+<https://opensource.org/licenses/BSD-3-Clause>`_ and the packages maintained by
-this or using the `MIT license <https://opensource.org/licenses/MIT>`_ unless you have a good reason not to.
+the Roman Supernova PIT group will too.
+If you have a good reason not to, please contact one of the software admins for the PIT.

-To include the license in your package, create a file called LICENSE and paste the license text into it, making sure that you update the copyright year, authors, and any other required fields
+The BSD 3-Clause license is included as part of the package template and will be created when you generate a new package.

 .. _readme: